.

-Pilar "Pilita" Garrido Corrales born August 22, 1937, in Lahug, Cebu City was a Filipino singer, actress and comedian.
-She was known for her distinctive backbend when singing and was popularly referred to as the "Greatest singer in the Philippines" and "Asia's Queen of Songs" for her vocal style and longevity.
-In 1958, Corrales began her recording career after arriving in Australia for a brief period.
-She first appeared on Australian television on the BP Super Show and later appeared on The Bobby Limb Show and In Melbourne Tonight.
-She became a star of the Victoria Television circuit and her first hit, "Come Closer to Me", became part of a collection on which she was billed as one of the ''Grand Dames of Victorian Radio and Television''.
-She also recorded two albums in the early 1960s: 'Pilita Tells the Story of Love' and 'I'll Take Romance' under Astor Records.
-Being one of the pioneers of Australia's early television years, a street was named after her in Victoria.
-The ABC featured Corrales and several pioneering female artists in Australia in the second episode of the highly acclaimed TV special; Love is in the Air.
-Corrales returned to Manila in 1963 to pursue a career in the Philippine music industry.
-She died in April 2025.
+Pilar "Pilita" Garrido Corrales, born on August 22, 1937, in Lahug, Cebu City, was a beloved Filipino singer, actress, and comedian.
+Famous for her signature backbend while singing, she earned the titles "Greatest Singer in the Philippines" and "Asia's Queen of Songs" for her unique vocal style and long-lasting career.
+In 1958, she kicked off her recording career during a short stay in Australia, appearing on shows like BP Super Show, The Bobby Limb Show, and In Melbourne Tonight.
+She became a star in Victoria’s TV scene, with her first hit, "Come Closer to Me," featured in a collection celebrating the “Grand Dames of Victorian Radio and Television.”
+In the early 1960s, she recorded two albums—'Pilita Tells the Story of Love' and 'I'll Take Romance'—with Astor Records.
+As one of the trailblazers of Australia’s early television, a street in Victoria was named in her honor, and she was highlighted in ABC’s acclaimed special Love is in the Air.
+Corrales returned to Manila in 1963 to focus on her music career in the Philippines.
+She passed away in April 2025.

 ''Speak Low / Come Closer To Me'' 1960 Astor